Edward Feigenbaum

-Edward Albert Feigenbaum (born January 20, 1936) is a computer scientist working in the field of artificial intelligence, and joint winner of the 1994 ACM Turing Award.
+Edward Albert Feigenbaum (born January 20, 1936) is an American computer scientist working in the field of artificial intelligence, and with Raj Reddy he won the 1994 ACM Turing Award.
 He is often called the "father of expert systems".

 Education and early life

 Feigenbaum was born in Weehawken, New Jersey in 1936 to a culturally Jewish family, and moved to nearby North Bergen, where he lived until the age of 16, when he left to start college.
 His hometown did not have a secondary school of its own, and so he chose Weehawken High School for its college preparatory program.
 He was inducted into his high school's hall of fame in 1996.

 Feigenbaum completed his undergraduate degree (1956), and a Ph.D.
 (1960), at Carnegie Institute of Technology (now Carnegie Mellon University).
 In his PhD thesis, carried out under the supervision of Herbert A. Simon, he developed EPAM, one of the first computer models of how people learn.

-During undergrad years, he took a graduate-level course called "Ideas and Social Change" taught by James March.
+During undergrad years, Feigenbaum took a graduate-level course called "Ideas and Social Change" taught by James March.
 March introduced him to Herbert Simon.
 Feigenbaum took a course "Mathematical Models in the Social Sciences" taught by Simon, where Simon announced the Logic Theorist with "Over the Christmas holidays, Al Newell and I invented a thinking machine."
 Simon gave Feigenbaum a manual of IBM 701, which he read in one night.
 Feigenbaum later called it a "born-again experience".